nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    - The response to any use action should become visible within 3 seconds.
    - Should not crash when the input is too long.
 3. Quality:
-   - Should be easy to use for a novice who has never use CLI before
+   - Should be easy to learn for a novice who has never used CLI before.
-   - The product is offered as a free online service.
+   - The product is offered as a free downloadable application.

 Note to project: Security measures like encryption will not be implemented in this project